 You may be surprised to know that even within the mental health field there are a range of definitions regarding a psychological assessment.
-It is even more surprising that many mental health professionals are not extensively trained in conducting an initial assessment.
+It is even more surprising that many mental health professionals are not extensively trained in conducting an increase the likelihood of a good fit, BPS offers an online therapist directory.
 The purpose of the assessment is to clarify the nature of the treatment issues to be addressed.

 What is a psychological assessment?
 First of all it is different than a formal “psychological evaluation”, where standardized psychometric tests are administered (i.e. intelligence, academic, personality, and perceptual tests).
 Depending on the results of the assessment, a more in-depth psychological evaluation may be recommended.
 A psychological assessment typically includes several components: